 The International Index Fund invests substantially all of its assets in the common stocks which make up the World ex USA SRI ex Fossil Fuels Index, a custom index calculated by MSCI Inc. The World ex USA SRI ex Fossil Fuels Index is comprised of the common stocks of the companies in the MSCI World ex USA SRI Index (the World ex USA SRI Index), minus the stocks of the companies that explore for, extract, produce, manufacture or refine coal, oil or gas or produce or transmit electricity derived from fossil fuels or transmit natural gas or have carbon reserves included in the World ex USA SRI Index.
 The World ex USA SRI Index includes large and mid-cap stocks from approximately 22 developed markets countries (excluding the U.S.).
-The World ex USA SRI Index is a capitalization weighted index that provides exposure to companies with what MSCI calculates to have outstanding Environmental, Social and Governance (ESG) ratings and excludes companies whose products have negative social or environmental impacts.
+The World ex USA SRI Index is a capitalization weighted index that provides exposure to companies with what MSCI calculates to have high ESG ratings.
 The World ex USA SRI ex Fossil Fuels Index is a capped version of the World ex USA SRI Index that limits company concentration by constraining the maximum weight of a company to 5% of the index.